nebulaeonline/nebulae/README.md

 ## So what does it actually do so far?

-Quite a bit.
-The memory system is a mess.
+A moderate bit of basic setup.
+The memory subsystem is a mess.
 The ideas I had back then were not well thought out.
-BUT-->
+However it does have the following features:

-  - nasm assembly routines for basically every x64 function you'd need all set up and ready to call from C.
+  - nasm assembly routines for most x64 system programming instructions you'd need all configured to call from C (or other lang supporting C FFI).
-  - it sets up all interrupt and exception vectors will decently commented code and no expansion macros (except nasm, forgive me!)
+  - sets up all interrupt and exception vectors with decently commented code, and no expansion macros (with the exception of nasm, forgive me!)
-  - the basic code is there for MMIO and ACPI
+  - there is basic skeleton code for MMIO and ACPI
-  - it can map pages
+  - it can map pages, for the most basic definition of "map pages"

 ## So what can't it do?